josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧬_transparency_as_antigenic_defence.md

-# 🧬 Transparency as Antigenic Defense
+# 🧬 Transparency as Antigenic Defence
 **First created:** 2025-11-05 | **Last updated:** 2025-12-19
 *How democratic transparency functions as an immune response to misinformation and authoritarian anxiety.*